black7375/Firefox-UI-Fix/docs/Preference.md

   - Convention is to use a dotted segmented form (Ex. `browser.cache.disk.enable`)
 - Value:
   - Type: bool, 32-bit ints, 8-bit C string
-  - When you need an float, use a string.
-(Ex. `general.smoothScroll.currentVelocityWeighting`: `"0.25"`)
+  - When you need a float, use a string (Ex. `general.smoothScroll.currentVelocityWeighting`: `"0.25"`)

 **Main Purpose**
 - Feature enable/disable flags (Ex. `xpinstall.signatures.required`).